 Teaching Young Children About Racism & Stereotypes

-When it comes to teaching and guiding your younger children, discussions surrounding systemic racism and stereotypes play a significant role.
-If you’re not exactly sure where or how to start when talking to kids about racism, don’t worry, we’ve put together a few ways to approach these racial injustice topics with your children.
-Keep reading to learn more on teaching kids about racism and how to make a lasting impact when having these conversations.
+When it comes to teaching and guiding young children, discussions surrounding systemic racism, stereotypes, and racial discrimination play a significant role.
+If you’re not exactly sure where or how to start when talking to kids about racism, don’t worry, we’ve put together a few ways to approach racial injustice topics with your children.
+Keep reading to learn more on teaching kids about racial discrimination and how to make a lasting impact when having these conversations.

 Define Racism and Stereotypes

 Cuando talking to kids about racism, the first step you will want to take is to sit down and explain the terms racism and stereotypes.
 Here is a simple, yet clear, definition for each that you can use when having this conversation with younger children:

 - Racism: The incorrect belief that one’s race or skin color is better than another’s, and as a result, treating someone poorly based on their race.
 Racism can be further broken down to matters of systemic racism, structural racism, institutional racism, and more.